taikonauten/static-proxy-middleware/README.md

 ## Contributing

 Everyone is welcome to contribute to this project.
-Please make sure to write tests for the functionality you want to add. use `npm test` to start the tests.
+Please make sure to write tests for the functionality you want to add.
+Use `npm test` to start the tests.

 ## Thanks

 special thanks to [serve-static](https://github.com/expressjs/serve-static).
-This project is only a thin wrapper on it.
+This project is only a thin wrapper over it.